ibm-cloud-docs/vpc/limitations.md

 * We have temporarily suspended API support for creating new instances from an existing boot volume.
 For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log).

+## Storage restrictions
+{: #storage-restrictions}

+Block storage volume names must be unique across the entire VPC infrastructure.
+A volume created on Generation 2 compute resources can't have the same name as a volume created on Generation 1.
+For more information on volume naming, see [Guidelines for naming volumes](/docs/vpc?topic=vpc-managing-block-storage#volume-name-conventions).

 ## API considerations
 {: #api-considerations}

 * For API limitations and considerations, see [API application migration considerations](/docs/vpc?topic=vpc-api-integration-migration).